factory24/course-directory/partner-courses/README.md

 * optimize how we offer current and future courses eg through use case studies,
 * source course projects for internship placements etc.

-To apply as a course facilitator we consider `your years of expericence in your field of application`, `how manage hours a week you can commit to the role`, `your facilitation style` and `your overall vision for the course(s) you'll be managing`.
-We currently work with a wide range of facilitators covering over 5 difference technology stacks.
-To get started with a role send an email to **factory24@protonmail.com** and you'll be advised on next steps.

 ## Raise Issues Regarding Specific Courses